 Applicants should indicate any potential, perceived or actual conflict of interest arising from the proposal.
-Where the Department of Communications and the Arts establishes that a conflict of interest exists, the Department may decide not to consider the application.
+Where the Department of Infrastructure, Transport, Regional Development and Communications establishes that a conflict of interest exists, it may decide not to consider the application.